PreProd-Internship/DIY-Python-SweetViz/README.md

 For detailed information about the project, please refer to:
 - [SweetViz](https://pypi.org/project/sweetviz/) - SweetViz library's documentation
-- [LearnWithPrompts.md](LearnWithPrompts.md) - Interactive learning guide with examples
+- [LearnWithPrompts.md](LearnWithPrompts.md) - Use your favourite LLM to learn more about SweetViz